-In 2015, the China Chamber of Commerce of Metals, Minerals & Chemicals Importers & Exporters (CCCMC) developed the first edition of Chinese Due Diligence Guidelines for Responsible Mineral Supply Chains in cooperation with OECD, which aims to support to companies which are extracting and/or using mineral resources and their related products, and are engaged at any point in the mineral supply chain, to identify, prevent, and mitigate their risks of directly or indirectly contributing to serious human rights abuses, conflict, environmental damage, damage to business ethics and other adverse impacts.
-In 2020, the CCCMC reviewed the first edition of the Chinese Due Diligence Guidelines for Responsible Mineral Supply Chains with reference to the 3rd Edition of the OECD Due Diligence Guidance for Responsible Mineral Supply Chains, the ISEAL Code of Good Practice for Setting Sustainability Standards (ISEAL Alliance), and realized that there is a need to revise the current edition to adapt the development of industry practice and changes in the global context.
+In 2015, China Chamber of Commerce of Metals, Minerals & Chemicals Importers & Exporters (CCCMC) developed the first edition of Chinese Due Diligence Guidelines for Responsible Mineral Supply Chains in cooperation with OECD, aiming to support to companies which are extracting and/or using mineral resources and their related products, and are engaged at any point in the mineral supply chain, to identify, prevent, and mitigate their risks of directly or indirectly contributing to serious human rights abuses, conflict, environmental damage, violation of business ethics and other adverse impacts.
+In 2020, CCCMC reviewed the first edition of the Chinese Due Diligence Guidelines for Responsible Mineral Supply Chains with reference to the 3rd Edition of the OECD Due Diligence Guidance for Responsible Mineral Supply Chains, the ISEAL Code of Good Practice for Setting Sustainability Standards (ISEAL Alliance), and realized that there is a need to revise the current edition to adapt the development of industry practice and changes in the global context.

-In the second edition, the name has been simplified into Chinese Due Diligence Chinese Guidelines for Mineral Supply Chains (referred to as the Chinese Guidelines), and major changes in terms of structure and content have been made.
-This Chinese Guidelines added ten characteristics of due diligence.
-At the same time, in order to incorporate many scattered and fragmented social responsibility requirements and stakeholder expectations into this Chinese Guidelines, by using the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-affected and High-risk Areas (Third Edition) as main reference, it specified the due diligence requirements for enterprises.
-Meanwhile, Guiding Principles for Business and Human Rights: Implementing the United Nations "Protect, Respect and Remedy" Framework and OECD Due Diligence Guidance for Responsible Business Conduct are referred, and Step six "Provide for or cooperate in remediation when appropriate" is added, so that the due diligence process is more complete, also to address "both the symptoms and root causes" of supply chain risk governance.
-In addition, this Chinese Guidelines also responds to the development and trend of the international community in the field of supply chain due diligence in recent years, with reference to relevant requirements of the EU Conflict Minerals Regulation (2017/821), the US Dodd-Frank Act (section 1502).
-Furthermore, other relevant standards, rules and initiatives have been studied to ensure integration and consistency.
-This
+In the second edition, the name has been simplified into Chinese Due Diligence Chinese Guidelines for Mineral Supply Chains (referred to as the Chinese Guidelines), and with major changes of structure and content.
+This Chinese Guidelines added ten characteristics of due diligence, and specified the due diligence requirements for enterprises.
+Meanwhile, Guiding Principles for Business and Human Rights: Implementing the United Nations "Protect, Respect and Remedy" Framework and OECD Due Diligence Guidance for Responsible Business Conduct are referred, and Step six "Provide for or cooperate in remediation when appropriate" is added, to ensure a complete due diligence process, also to address "both the symptoms and root causes" of supply chain risk governance.
+In addition, this Chinese Guidelines also responds to the development and trend of the international community in the field of supply chain due diligence in recent years, with reference to relevant requirements of the EU Conflict Minerals Regulation (2017/821), the US Dodd-Frank Act (section 1502) and LME's Responsible Sourcing Policy.
+Furthermore, other relevant standards, codes and initiatives have been studied to ensure integration and consistency.
+This Chinese Guidelines also refined and enriched the Type 1 Risks (risks related to conflict-affected and high-risk areas) and Type 2 risks (risks related to social, environmental, and the economic issues).